Kitten with a Whip is a 1964 exploitation crime drama film directed by Douglas Heyes, starring Ann-Margret and John Forsythe.

 Kitten with a Whip contains the following tropes:

-- Car Chase: The climax of the film, ending with "Rocks Fall, *Almost* Everybody Dies."
+- Car Chase: The climax of the film, as Jody tries to get Stratton to the hospital, and Buck tries to run them off the road.
+Ends with "Rocks Fall, *Almost* Everybody Dies."

 - Deus ex Machina: The Senate candidate is exonerated from even the risk of suspicion at the last moment, when Jody "explains" that he was an innocent in the ending car crash with her dying breath.